 The hearing children are skeptical when they see a Santa that is deaf, since many of them believe that there is only one real Santa and at times show some confusion why this Santa is deaf and communicates with both his voice and hands.
 My elves explain to the children that there are many many santas in the world all helping to see every child.
 This santa is deaf so deaf children can get a chance to talk with him.
 Most smile and are very accepting!
 I have had one hearing girl give me a candy bar and say "way to go, Deaf Santa!"
 There is a young boy living next door to me that tells all his friends that he lives right next door to “Santa for the deaf.”
 Hearing children also need to be inspired.
 You never know that hearing child might grow up one day wanting to become a teacher or interpreter for the deaf!
 SMILE

 Elf Scott and a friend attempted to reach out to different deaf clubs and school districts, letting everyone know how they could magically summon Deaf Santa for their Christmas event.
-They wanted to give deaf children to meet a Santa who was not only deaf, but they could relate to as well.
+They wanted to give deaf children a chance to meet a Santa who was not only deaf, but they could relate to as well.
 Unfortunately, the only event they could secure was back with Scott’s bowling group.

 Elf Scott proceeded and set up his own events.
 The owner of Shield’s Pizzeria liked the idea and allowed Elf Scott to use his banquet rooms in both the Southfield and Troy locations.
 It was a win-win situation where Shield’s enjoyed the increase in traffic and the deaf children enjoyed the experience of communicating with a Santa who was deaf himself.
 That year, no longer being part of his bowling league, Elf Scott choose Paws with a Cause to donate to.
 A friend was raising money for his new assistance dog after his former one passed away.